All About Chocolate

 Welcome to “All About Chocolate” — the place for fun facts and answers to all your cocoa-related questions:

-Keep an eye out here for more tasty topics to come, including types of chocolate (milk, white, and dark), a brief history of chocolate, the difference between caffeine and theobromine, and the anatomy of a chocolate truffle.
+Learn more about topics including the different types of chocolate (milk, white, and dark), a brief history of chocolate, the difference between caffeine and theobromine, and the anatomy of a chocolate truffle.
 And as always, feel free to ask us your own questions, too!
-But first . . .

 A Few Interesting Facts About Chocolate